 Rolex first unleashed the Cosmograph Daytona in 1963 as a chronograph dedicated to motorsports.
 However, as manually-wound models with 38mm cases, vintage Daytona watches are significantly different from the versions of today.
 It was only in 2000 that we saw the first iterations of today’s Daytona models; that is to say, 40mm watches that run on in-house automatic chronograph movements.

-These editions of the Rolex Daytona carry six-digit reference numbers and are powered by the Caliber 4130.
+These editions of the Rolex Daytona collection carry six-digit reference numbers and are powered by the Caliber 4130.
 Prior to this generation, there were the five-digit Daytona models fitted with Rolex-modified, Zenith El Primero automatic movements, which were produced from 1988 until 2000.

 On the other hand, the Yacht-Master II is a relatively new Rolex model, having made its debut in 2007.
 What’s more, when it was released, the Yacht-Master II was Rolex’s largest watch, sporting a 44mm case.
-As its name implies, the Yacht-Master II was developed for the sailing crowd, rather than the automobile racing crew.
+As its name implies, the Rolex Yacht-Master II was developed for the sailing crowd, rather than the automobile racing crew.
 In addition to its over-the-top case size and design, the Yacht-Master II was also the brand’s most complex watch (until the introduction of the Sky-Dweller in 2012), equipped with a regatta chronograph, complete with mechanical memory and fly-back functionality for facilitated synchronization.

 Design: Daytona vs. Yacht-Master II

 The Daytona’s 40mm case comes fitted with a pair of screw-down chronograph pushers flanking its screw-down winding crown.
 This is to keep any moisture out of the watch, ensuring its 100-meter water resistance.
-The fixed bezels of the Daytona watches – craft from either metal or Cerachrom (ceramic) – are engraved with a tachymeter scale (except for the gem-set bezel editions), while the dials house a trio of subsidiary registers.
+The fixed bezels of the Daytona watches – crafted from either metal or Cerachrom (ceramic) – are engraved with a tachymeter scale (except for the gem-set bezel editions), while the dials house a trio of subsidiary registers.

 In true Rolex fashion, there are plenty of different dial colors and index styles to choose from.
 Material options within the six-digit Daytona family include stainless steel, yellow gold, white gold, Everose gold, two-tone steel and yellow gold, and platinum.
 Most Daytona models come with metal Oyster bracelets however, there are some gold Daytona watches that are presented on black rubber Oysterflex bracelets as well.
 Rolex previously manufactured leather-strap versions but they are no longer in production.